-With temperatures continuing to climb this summer, but a higher chance of not getting abroad, bring a taste of the south of France with one of these top Provence rosés – all recommended by our experts, including some from our recent panel tasting, and available for under £20 / $30.
+With temperatures continuing to climb this summer, but a higher chance of not getting abroad, bring a taste of the south of France with this selection of some of the best Provence rosés, all recommended by our experts and available for under £20 / $30 – plus one just above £20, which was one of our best panel tasting wines of 2020.

 Choosing Provence rosé

-As for what to drink when, Smith said: ‘At the beginning of the summer, try drinking the end of last year’s rosés rather than the early new ones , especially if they’ve only just been bottled.
+As for what to drink when, Smith said: ‘At the beginning of the summer, try drinking the end of last year’s rosés rather than the early new one, especially if they’ve only just been bottled.
 People think it has to be the youngest vintage, but it doesn’t.’
+There are plenty of 2019s in the selection below to choose from.
+Overall, the 2019 vintage was a good one, both size and quality, and could be ones to allow to age a few years.

 Serving rosé wines